vwolanyk/closures-assignment/README.md

 A closure provides precisely these two things.
 A function wrapped in a function allows for passing information to the outer function, while the inner function simply remembers that information.

 Next, take a look at `closureAttempt3.js`.
 This is the same solution!
-We have simply cleaned it up by using an anonymous function and not setting variables (eg. `firstMessageClickHandler`) if we don't need to.
+We have simply cleaned it up by using an anonymous function and not setting variables if we don't need to (eg. `firstMessageClickHandler`).

 ## Exercise 1